 The depositary will deliver ADSs if you or your broker deposits shares or evidence of rights to receive shares with the relevant custodian.
-Upon payment of its fees and expenses and of any taxes or charges, such as stamp taxes or stock transfer taxes or fees, the depositary will register the appropriate number of ADSs in the names you request and will deliver the ADRs at its office to the persons you request.
+Upon payment of its fees and expenses and of any taxes or charges, such as stamp taxes or stock transfer taxes or fees, the depositary will register the appropriate number of ADSs in the names you request and will deliver the ADSs at its office to the persons you request.

-How do ADS holders cancel an ADR and obtain shares?
+How do ADS holders cancel an ADS and obtain shares?

-You may surrender your ADRs at the depositary's office.
-Upon payment of its fees and expenses and of any taxes or charges, such as stamp taxes or stock transfer taxes or fees, the depositary will deliver (i) shares to you or to an account designated by you which may be an account designated by such owner with Euroclear Nederland or an Admitted Institution; and (ii) any other deposited securities underlying the ADR to you or a person you designate at the office of the respective custodian.
+You may surrender your ADSs at the depositary's office.
+Upon payment of its fees and expenses and of any taxes or charges, such as stamp taxes or stock transfer taxes or fees, the depositary will deliver (i) shares to you or to an account designated by you which (in the case of Class A ordinary shares) may be an account designated by such owner with Euroclear Nederland or an Intermediary; and (ii) any other deposited securities underlying the ADS to you or a person you designate at the office of the respective custodian.
 Or, in the case of certificated shares, at your request, risk and expense, the depositary will deliver the deposited securities at its office, if feasible.